How to trim artificial flower stems

 Frequently asked questions

 Scissors usually aren't strong enough to cut through the internal wire in our faux flower stems, especially those of our flowers that have particularly thick wires.
 Instead we recommend using a strong pair of pliers or wire cutters to trim your stems.
-Read our how to cut stems guide here.
+Read our how to cut stems guide here or watch our video below.

 Usually all you need to accompany a bouquet is a vase and some water to keep them going.
 Things are a little different with artificial bouquets...